-Director, Tom Hajdu, will provide licensed patents to University of Adelaide students.
-Rather than merely researching the work of others, students will start from existing real-world platforms to create innovative works of their own.
+SFI will provide licensed patents to University of Adelaide students so rather than merely researching the work of others, students will start from existing real-world platforms to create innovative works of their own.

 Umbilical is a platform that provides event organisers with a wide range of ways to engage attendees via their smartphones.